GitauHarrison/notes/recaptcha.md

 ### Integrate Google reCaptcha

-In order to integrate Google reCAPTCHA in our app, we need to register a site and get an API key pair .
+In order to integrate Google reCAPTCHA in our app, we need to register a site and get an API key pair.
 Google provides four types of reCAPTCHA.

 1. reCAPTCHA v3
 2. reCAPTCHA v2